Do you take on cases where the Doe is believed to be under 18?

 Even if the sequencing results are good enough to produce data that can be uploaded to GEDmatch, the DNA might be degraded so that the matching algorithms may not produce unreliable matches.
 To address this issue, we have developed ways of distinguishing matches that are probably true from matches that are probably false.

-The Doe may also come from a population that is not well represented in the database – Native Americans, African Americans and Orientals are not well represented.
+The Doe may also come from a population that is not well represented in the database – Native Americans, African Americans and Asians are not well represented.
 Another possibility is that a Doe’s family might be recent immigrants from a country where DNA testing is not available or not popular.

 We have no control over whether the DNA on a case is contaminated or degraded.
 But the limitations imposed by database size may eventually disappear; the GEDmatch database is growing as fast as the Direct-to-Consumer (DTC) company databases are growing both domestically and overseas.

 Anyone who has tested at a DTC testing company can upload his results to GEDmatch for free.
 Increasing the Gedmatch database not only increases the chance that we will have success with identifying our Does, it also benefits adoptees searching for their birth families.